stephdavid/english-words/README.md

 * Redesigned the hero background collage include France etc.
 * Renamed the PopulateSearchHistory function to GetSearchHistory which is called once the page loads using an delegation event listener.
 * Made the previous search list items interactive, by using an click event.
 * Commenced adding ARIA attributes, especially for carousel.
 Added the role="button" attribute - $("li").attr('role', 'button'); to the dynamically created previous history items.
+Added ARIA attributes for the bootstrap modals.
+Removed "label for" from search button as it is not required

 ---

 ### References